-There is some good and some bad with each of these two brokers. eToro has extra features for social trading and offers zero-commission fees.
+There are some good and some bad with each of these two brokers. eToro has extra features for social trading and offers zero-commission fees.
 However, eToro is bad if you do not have USD to deposit on their accounts.
 Because of that, it will be more expensive than DEGIRO.

-Also, eToro lacks in transparency and makes a lot of changes to their policies and fees without the proper information.
+Also, eToro lacks transparency and makes a lot of changes to their policies and fees without the proper information.
 Some of the things I have read about this make me wary about them.
 But I will let you form your own opinion.

 DEGIRO vs eToro Conclusion